Mazur's main conjecture at Eisenstein primes: Introduction

-By the well-known equivalence between Conjecture~\ref{conj:PR} and the Iwasawa--Greenberg main conjecture for the $p$-adic $L$-function $\Lcal_p^{\rm BDP}(f/K)$ introduced in \cite{BDP} (see e.g. \cite[Thm.~5.2]{BCK}), under the same hypotheses of Theorem~\ref{thm:AC} we deduce that the Greenberg Selmer group $\X_{\rm Gr}(E/K_\infty^-)$ (with the relaxed and the strict local condition at the primes above $v$ and $\bar{v}$, respectively) is $\Lambda_K^-$-torsion, with
+It follows from the explicit reciprocity law for $\kappa_1^{\rm Hg}$, that Conjecture~\ref{conj:PR} is equivalent to the Iwasawa--Greenberg main conjecture for the $p$-adic $L$-function $\Lcal_p^{\rm BDP}(f/K)$ introduced in \cite{BDP}.
+Under the same hypotheses of Theorem~\ref{thm:AC}, we thus deduce that a different Greenberg Selmer group denoted $\X_{\rm Gr}(E/K_\infty^-)$ is $\Lambda_K^-$-torsion, with

 as ideals in $\Lambda_K^{-,\rm ur}$.
 This equality of characterisitc ideals is the first key ingredient in the proof of Theorem~\ref{thm:CYC}.